 2. Audi A3 30 TFSI (110hp) Technik auto – 55.4mpg

 Just falling short of the top spot is the most efficient mild-hybrid version of the Audi A3 Sportback hatchback.
-With a claimed fuel economy figure of 55.4mpg, it’s only 1.1mpg down on what the Octavia can manage – which perhaps isn’t too surprising, considering both cars use the exact same engine.
+With a claimed fuel economy figure of 55.4mpg, it’s only 1.1mpg down on what the Mazda can manage.

 Most economical diesel family cars

-With respectable outputs of 113bhp and 300Nm of torque, the entry-level diesel Skoda Octavia has enough punch in reserve for motorway cruising duties, too.
-If you so desire, you can also replace the standard-fit manual gearbox with a DSG automatic – though doing so does reduce the Skoda Octavia’s fuel economy a bit to 64.2mpg.
+With a respectable output of 148bhp, the entry-level diesel Skoda Octavia has enough punch in reserve for motorway cruising duties, too.
+If you so desire, you can also replace the standard-fit manual gearbox with a DSG automatic.

 Most economical hybrid family cars

 Below are our top five most economical hybrid cars and they’re all plug-in hybrids.
 The quoted fuel economy figures look outstanding and you could theoretically drive these cars using hardly any fuel by staying within the electric-only range but remember that if you don’t keep the battery charged, the mpg will reduce massively.